Travel in Austria

 Main Attractions in Klagenfurt’s Old Town

-The most important places in the Old Town are:
+Key attractions in the Old Town include:

 Attractions Outside Klagenfurt’s Old Town Center